1.05 ALCOHOL, TOBACCO, AND CONTROLLED SUBSTANCES

-Purpose: To establish clear guidelines and regulations regarding the use, sale, and distribution of alcohol, tobacco, and controlled substances on campus.
-These policies aim to promote a safe, healthy, and respectful environment for students, faculty, staff, guests, and visitors.
+Purpose: To establish clear guidelines and regulations regarding the possession, consumption, sale, and distribution of alcohol, tobacco, and controlled substances on campus.
+These policies aim to promote a safe, healthy, and respectful environment for students, faculty, staff, guests, and visitors that is in accordance with Kansas law and the policies of the Kansas Board of Regents.

 Responsible Office: General University; President's Office